Optimal Data-Based Binning for Histograms: Discussion

-As always, there is room for improvement.
-The \texttt{optBINS} algorithm, as currently implemented, performs a brute force search of the number of bins.
-This can be slow for large data sets that require large numbers of bins, or multi-dimensional data sets that have multiple bin dimensions.
-We have also made some simplifying assumptions in designing the algorithm.
-First, the endpoints of the density model are defined by the data, and are not allowed to vary during the analysis.
-Second, we use the marginal posterior to select the optimal number of bins and then use this value to estimate the mean bin heights.
-This neglects the fact that we actually possess uncertainty about the number of bins.
-Thus the uncertainty in the number of bins is not quantified.
-Last, equally-spaced bins can be very inefficient in describing multi-modal density functions (as in Fig. \ref{fig:01}G.) In such cases, variable bin-width models such as \texttt{Bayesian Blocks} \citep{Scargle:2005} or the Markov chain Monte Carlo implementations that we have experimented with may prove to be more useful.
+We have made some simplifying assumptions in this work.
+First, the data points themselves are assumed to have no associated uncertainties.
+Second, the endpoints of the density model are defined by the extreme data values, and are not allowed to vary during the analysis.
+Third, we use the marginal posterior to select the optimal number of bins and then use this value to estimate the mean bin heights and their variance.
+This neglects uncertainty about the number of bins, which means that the variance in the bin heights is underestimated.